ether-camp/studio-book/running_your_app.md

 # Running your app

 Once you have sandbox running you can run your app.
 But,** first configure some things correctly**.
+Here below is the checklist for running the example project.
+To set up and run your own dapps you can use this sample as a starting point and/or configure your own contract folder and[ ethereum.json](https://nogo10.gitbooks.io/ether-camp-live-studio-primer/content/ethereumjson_structure.html) to create your own sandbox runtime.

 ![](Ether-Camp-run-app.png)